On This Page

 High-Risk Area Tracking

-In high-risk construction zones such as those involving cranes, confined spaces, or underground utilities, visual records are critical for safety compliance and incident response.
-DAM enables teams to track these areas over time with tagged images and videos, highlighting changes or emerging risks.
+In high-risk construction zones such as crane areas, confined spaces, or underground utility work, visual records are critical for safety compliance and incident response.
+DAM helps teams track those areas over time with tagged images and videos that highlight changes, recurring issues, or emerging risks.

 Contractor Accountability

-Holding subs accountable has always been tricky in construction.
-With DAM, project managers can track who uploaded specific assets and when.
-If quality issues arise, teams can trace back to the responsible party quickly and accurately.
+Holding subcontractors accountable has always been challenging in construction.
+With DAM, project managers can track who uploaded specific assets, when documentation was captured, and how records relate to the work in question.
+If quality issues arise, teams can trace the documentation path more quickly and accurately.

 Facilitating Remote Oversight